Consumer Product Safety

 Wiley Rein’s lawyers and regulatory analysts work closely with the company management, engineers, and scientists to develop voluntary programs that will permit resolution of a matter without a recall.
 Where recalls are necessary, we work through often-thorny DOT transportation requirements.
 But we often have developed and obtained regulatory approval of innovative solutions that avoid or narrowly limit recall obligations.
 We are highly cognizant of the public relations issues in these matters reflect those considerations in our advice.
-We anticipate Wiley Rein’s acquisition of SIGNAL Group, one of the nation’s leading crisis communications and media relations firms, will further strengthen our capabilities.
+Wiley Rein’s acquisition of SIGNAL Group, one of the nation’s leading crisis communications and media relations firms, further strengthens our capabilities.
 We also represent clients in addressing their concerns or advancing their interests relating to CPSC and other agency program activities.
 These activities may be industry-wide rulemaking, standard-setting, or investigatory initiatives affecting a whole product line or specific categories of products within the line.
 In this context, we represent both individual companies and trade associations.

 Representative Recent Experience: